 Executive Order 12770, “Metric Usage in Federal Government Programs.”

 Canada, of course, uses metric dimensions.
-The inch column is provided for ease of comparison.
+The inch column is provided only for ease of comparison.

 The Canadian rolled-in markings consist of a symbol for the mill, followed by the bar size (if the size consists of two numerals, they may or may not be placed on separate spiral layers), followed by a blank space and a grade symbol.
 Some mills orient the markings vertically, as in the United States, and some horizontally.
 The grade lines, of course, always run along the bar.